hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

                 }
               }
             ```
+    * **Answer**:
-    * Answer: For current implementation we only support key/value string pairs
+        * Only key/value string pairs will be supported for the current phase
 * Q7: Should we care about back way conversion of credential issued in W3C form?
     * Assume that we issued W3C which cannot convert back into legacy form
     * For example supporting different attributes types can be used in credentialSubject (support nested objects, array,
       other features)
         * Need to decide on object encoding algorithm
-    * Answer: Yes.
+    * **Answer**: Yes.
 Within the current design/effort credentials must be convertible back and forth
 * Q8: Should we include Holder DID into credential subject as [`id` attribute](https://www.w3.org/TR/vc-data-model/#identifiers)?
     * This enables credential subject [validation](https://www.w3.org/TR/vc-data-model/#credential-subject-0)
     * We can add if for newly issued credentials but cannot set during the conversion of previously issued credentials.
+    * **Answer**:
-  * Answer: Up to Issuer, Optionally Issuer may include DID into credential subject
+        * Up to Issuer, Optionally Issuer may include DID into credential subject
+        * anoncreds-rs will provide a helper function to set `id`
 * Q9: Predicates representation in credential subject
     * Derive an attribute and put it into `credentialSubject` like it demonstrated
       in the [specification](https://www.w3.org/TR/vc-data-model/#presentations-using-derived-credentials)